 At a 33% tax rate this is about a $2,352.90 tax bill every year.

 To maximise the tax benefits available, the existing home needs to be sold and purchased by a new entity.
-In this case, it was suggested (confirmed through a Chartered Accountant) that they use a company known as a LTC (Look Through Company), which allows any tax losses (or profits) to be allocated to the company shareholders.
+In this case, it was suggested (and confirmed through a Chartered Accountant) that they use a company known as an LTC (Look Through Company), which allows any tax losses (or profits) to be allocated to the company shareholders.

 Here’s how the figures look when structured this way: